fedora-copr/copr/doc/git_guide.rst

 Here is an example workflow where we are working on a spec file and testing with::

-    tito build --test --srpm
+    rpkg srpm
+    rpkg lint

 For readability we will name different SHA1 number as SHA1-A, SHA1-B, ...
-You can find tito in the rel-eng/bin directory of your git checkout, and it can be called relatively or added to your path.

 When we begin, the tree has SHA1-A::